 On this page

 Belzberg Library welcomes students in the Semester in Dialogue to SFU Vancouver.
 This guide will help you to use our library to find and evaluate research material for your projects.
-If you need further help don't hesitate to Ask a Librarian in person, by phone, email or interactive reference.
+If you have any further questions about library services, please Ask a Librarian!

 Books, articles and web sites on your course reading list or course outline can also provide a good starting point, particularly if the items include bibliographies, references or links to related material.